DAT210/Payment/README.md

 This service depends on API keys from Paypal and Stripe.
 Before running you need have them in a environment file.

 Copy and rename the /env/default.env fileand fill in your keys.
 You .env file should be named prod.env if you're running with Docker.
 The service determines which .env file to use based on your NODE_ENV environment variable.

 It is currently not possible to run the service without a environment file.
+You can however, override the values from the .env file by setting the environment variables manually before starting the server.

 Docker
 ```shell